Ballblazer: Reception

 Computer Gaming World stated that the "quick and intense" Ballblazer "squeezes more out of the Atari 400/800 than any game I've ever seen ... spectacular graphics".
 Info rated Ballblazer four stars out of five, stating that "it is undoubtedly the FASTEST game available for the 64" and recommending it to "gamers with strobe-like reflexes".

 Zzap!64 gave an enthusiastic review of the Commodore 64 version of the game, their only criticism being weak sound effects.
 With an overall rating of 98% the game was described as being "the best sports simulation to hit the 64 yet".
 Commodore User were less impressed, stating that playing against the computer gave "little satisfaction" although this "improved slightly" when playing with a human opponent.
 The reviewer felt "inhibited by the constraints of the game".
 It was rated 3 out of 5 stars for value.

 Computer and Video Games gave the Atari 7800 version a 97% score in 1989.
 In a retrospective review, Atari 7800 Forever gave it a 3.5 out of 5, and notes that it has the best audio of any game in the entire 7800 library.

-In a retrospective review of the Commodore 64 version from 2007, Eurogamer's Kristan Reed said "its visual approach has dated hideously" but it remained "a fascinating period piece".
+In a retrospective review of the Commodore 64 version from 2007, Eurogamers Kristan Reed said "its visual approach has dated hideously" but it remained "a fascinating period piece".
 It was rated 6/10.